 Further amendments to IAS 1 clarify the required format of the statement of comprehensive income.
-This amendment is effective for periods beginning on or after 1 July 2012, and will have no impact on the financial statements of the Company.
+This amendment is effective for periods beginning on or after 1 July 2012 and will have no impact on the financial statements.

 IAS 19 Employee Benefits